Mr-vero/AutoTranslate/README.md

 ## Contribution

 Contributions to the project are welcome!
 If you'd like to contribute, follow the guidelines in the README.
-We appreciate your help in enhancing the functionality and usability of the auto-translation module.
+I appreciate your help in enhancing the functionality and usability of the auto-translation module.
 If you have ideas or improvements to contribute, please follow the contribution guidelines mentioned in the README file.

 **Note:** The speech function has been removed as per the user's request to streamline the translation process.
 If you have any questions or concerns, feel free to reach out through the repository's issue tracker.